Ralami1859/A3C2-in-TensorFlow-2/README.md

-# Asynchronous Advantage Actor-Critic with Communication
+# Asynchronous Advantage Actor-Critic with Communication in TensorFlow 2

 The source-code used on the paper **Multi-Agent Reinforcement Deep Learning with Emergent Communication**, published on [IJCNN'19](https://www.ijcnn.org/).
 The paper describes the A3C2 algorithm, for multi-agent learning, with communication.